NegatioN/BattleRiteStats/_characters/destiny.md

       icon: 32189e52d279bcc498ede10b3d3ff6d1
       name: Dispatch
       type: mixed
-    - color: yellow
+    - color: pink
-      description: Allies that move through Plasma Wall have movement speed increased by 30 and are granted a Shield for 3.5.
-The Shield absorbs up to 16 damage.
+      description: Mega Sphere roots for 1 and reduces its cooldown by 3.
-      icon: 14568f096fcd91f488876796605f5063
+      icon: 751839d4f58db9445aa7fc86411521a1
-      name: Plasma Booster
+      name: Expansion Pack
-      type: mobility
+      type: control
     - color: red
       description: Plasma Wall deals 6 damage to enemies that pass through.
 Increases Snare factor from 25 to 40 and duration from 1.5 to 2.